ismaCoder97/Color-flipper/README.md

 # Color-flipper Project
- A simple project of switching colors
+ A simple project that switchs colors randomly :D